Connect with others who understand.

 Written by Sarah Winfrey

-If you’re wondering about your nails and lupus, here’s what you need to know.
-As always, talk with your rheumatologist if you develop new or worsened symptoms that you believe may be related to your lupus, including changes to your fingernails or toenails.
+Always talk with your rheumatologist if you develop any new or worsening symptoms that you believe may be related to your lupus.
+If you’re wondering about changes in your fingernails and lupus, here’s what you need to know.

 What Do Nail Changes in Lupus Look Like?

 Lupus can affect your fingernails in many ways.
-MyLupusTeam members have experienced a number of problems.
+MyLupusTeam members have experienced many problems.
 “I’ve noticed horizontal ridges in all of my nails, or at least little dints in each of my nails,” shared one member.

-Another member wrote that their “fingernails and toenails are starting to fall completely off,” while a third member asked, “Does anyone have problems with your fingernails separating from the nail bed?”
+Another member wrote that their “fingernails and toenails are starting to fall completely off.”
+Someone else asked, “Does anyone have problems with your fingernails separating from the nail bed?”

 Nail problems can affect some people with lupus and become a source of distress.
 Potential issues include pain and visible changes, such as ridges and discoloration.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-For some people, nail problems cause significant distress.
-They may be painful or include visible changes that cause you to become self-conscious.
+For some people, nail involvement with lupus may cause significant concern.
+These nail issues can be painful or cause visible changes that might make you feel self-conscious.
 One member expressed concern about how their nails looked: “I am worried about my nails!
 They are turning a dark color near the tips and have developed horizontal ridges.”

 Others have noticed lightened or white nail beds.
 “Does anyone have flattened fingertips?
 And white nail beds at times?”